fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/labs/lab13.md

 On this assignment, you may not use the internet or generative AI such as ChatGPT to solicit solutions to the programming part of the assignment.
-If you are having trouble writing your program, please go to lab (Fridays, 12-4 in Roberts 111) or post in Discord to get help.
+If you are having trouble writing your program, please go to lab (Fridays, 10am-4pm in Barnard 254) or post in Slack to get help.

-However, you may use those resources for help with navigating the Linux terminal, using vim, and using git, although you may get better answers to your questions by going to lab or posting on Discord anyway.
+However, you may use those resources for help with navigating the Linux terminal, using vim, and using git, although you may get better answers to your questions by going to lab or posting on Slack anyway.

 ## Learning outcomes
 * Practice using bitwise operators in C.